-For the island belt road, we show that 4.5 km of the 10 km that crosses the Enclos is in an intermediate probability (>0.5 %, Fig. 6) zone in terms of lava inundation.
-We also show that even if the probability is low, the probability of lava flow invasion is not negligible for several municipalities situated beyond the Enclos on the northeast and southeast flanks of the volcano (i.e., Saint-Phillipe and Sainte-Rose, Fig. 6).
+For the island belt road, we show that 4.5 km of the 9.5 km that crosses the Enclos is in an intermediate probability (>0.5 %) zone in terms of lava inundation (Fig. 6).
+We also show that even if the probability is low, the probability of lava flow invasion is not negligible for several municipalities located beyond the Enclos on the northeast and southeast flanks of the volcano (i.e., Saint-Phillipe and Sainte-Rose, Fig. 6).
 In terms of hiking trails, although the main trail to the summit crater is in a low probability zone, it has a very high probability of future vent opening (>2 %/km2, Fig. 3).
-This is because when we compute the hazard map, any pixel close to the summit (at high altitude) have a contributing area (possible vent location from which the lava path would reach the pixel in question) that is much smaller (up to 1000 times) than for a pixel that is at lower altitude.
-Regularly since 2014, trails inside the Enclos Fouqué have been covered by lava, as for example in July 2018 when 400 m of trail in the Enclos was buried and in February 2019 when 150-200 m of trail very close to the viewing platform for the summit crater was buried (OVPF reports, ISSN 2610-5101).
+This is because when we compute the hazard map, any pixel close to the summit (at high altitude) has a contributing area (possible vent location from which the lava path would reach the pixel in question) that is much smaller (by up to 1000 times) than for a pixel that is at lower altitude.
+Sometimes, trails inside the Enclos Fouqué have been covered by lava, as for example in July 2018 when 400 m of trail in the Enclos was buried, and in February 2019 when 150-200 m of trail very close to the viewing platform for the summit crater was buried (OVPF reports, ISSN 2610-5101).

-In the case of an imminent eruption, our hazard map will thus complement the real time information that OVPF shares with civil protection, who need to identify potential locations from where people may need to be evacuated and road sections to be closed (Peltier et al., 2020).
+In the case of an imminent eruption, our hazard map will thus complement the real time information that OVPF shares with civil protection, who need to identify potential locations from where people may need to be evacuated and road sections that need to be closed in the event of an eruption (Peltier et al., 2020).
 In addition, land use plans (referred as Plan de Prévention des Risques in French law) at La Réunion do not currently take into account volcanic hazard.
-Our maps are thus also intended to aid and guide stakeholders in developing effective and comprehensive mitigation and land use plans, with the caveat that our maps are for a "typical" effusive event.
-Separate maps will need to be drafted in the future for atypical events, including high intensity events (such are distal

-245 and Hors Enclos eruptions) as well as for prolonged lava lake overflow at the summit, Additionally, the presented map should be updated whenever topography changes and a new DEM becomes available.
-We have here provided a flexible methodology that allows for ease of up-date.
-In consequence, for a short-term or atypical scenario, this framework allows updating of the input data (DEMs, vent locations, flow properties) to quickly produce a probabilistic map or specific flow forecast scenario as needed.
+The presented map is thus also intended to aid and guide stakeholders in developing effective mitigation and land use plans that also take into account the main volcanic hazard, with the caveat that our maps are for a "typical" effusive event.
+Separate maps will need to be drafted in the future for atypical events, including high intensity events (such as distal and Hors Enclos eruptions), as well as for prolonged lava lake overflow at the summit.
+Additionally, the map should be updated whenever topography changes and a new DEM becomes available.
+However, we have here set-up a flexible, GIS-based, methodology that allows for ease of update.
+As a consequence, for a short-term or atypical scenario, this framework allows updating of the input data (DEMs, vent locations, flow properties) to quickly produce a probabilistic map or specific flow forecast scenario as and when needed.

-250 5 Conclusion
+5 Conclusion